Gungarlin River Campground, Daveys Hut, Kidmans Hut, and Mawsons Hut, Snowy Mountains, NSW, Australia

 The walk begins at Gungarlin River Campground, an NPWS campground on the Gungarlin River on the eastern edge of Kosciusko National Park.
 Our satnav guided us there without any problems, but here are directions, just in case, plus information about road conditions.
 The last eight kilometres are rated by NPWS as four-wheel drive only.

 Starting from the road between Berridale and Jindabyne, about halfway between those two places, turn off at the `Kalkite --- Eucumbene Road' signpost.
 You are now heading north on Eucumbene Road, a sealed minor road.
-After travelling for about 16 kilometres, you will reach the junction with Rocky Plains Road.
-This road offers a short cut when travelling from Cooma (turn right before Berridale at the `Eucumbene Dam --- Rocky Plains Road' sign).
+After travelling for about 16 kilometres, you will reach the junction with Rocky Plain Road.
+This road offers a short cut when travelling from Cooma (turn right before Berridale at the `Eucumbene Dam --- Rocky Plain Road' sign).
 Continue north on Eucumbene Road for another four kilometres, to a point where it bears right.
 Turn left there at the `Nimmo Road --- No Through Road' signpost.
+There is a high-voltage power line tower adjacent to the intersection.

-This last eight kilometre stretch is rated by NPWS as four-wheel drive only, and trying it with a two-wheel drive vehicle would be risky.
-It's bumpy, and there are several steep bits that a two-wheel drive might get down but not up.
+This last eight kilometre stretch is rated by NPWS as four-wheel drive only.
+An all-wheel drive vehicle, for example a Subaru Forester, should be fine, but trying it with a two-wheel drive vehicle would be risky, although I have seen it done.
+It's bumpy, and there are several steep bits that a two-wheel drive vehicle might struggle to get up.

 Nimmo Road and Island Bend Fire Trail are public roads, and Gungarlin River Campground and the entire walk are in the national park.
-So you won't trespass onto private property if you access the walk this way.
+So you won't encounter any locked gates and you won't trespass onto private property if you access the walk this way.

-A short distance below the top of Nimmo Hill, you pass another right turn that your satnav might label `Teddy's Creek Fire Trail'.
-This is the Teddy's Creek Fire Trail that you will be walking on later.
+A short distance below the top of Nimmo Hill, you pass a second unsignposted right turn that your satnav might label `Teddys Creek Fire Trail'.
+This is the Teddys Creek Fire Trail that you will be walking on later.
 But turning here would take you across private property, so don't.

 Camp sites and water